What do you want to learn?

 “Our old 3PL didn’t file claims for damaged shipments for us like ShipBob.
 When shipping glass bottles, especially in the winter, the longer the transit time, the more likely it is to break.
 With ShipBob, we see that our customers are getting their packages safer, with fewer frozen bottles exploding.”

 Lindsay Louise, Fulfillment & Retail Manager at Synchro

 Shipping fragile items for your ecommerce business doesn’t have to be complicated.
 If you follow the proper steps, you can ensure your products are delivered without breaking.

-If you’re struggling with broken deliveries or want help shipping your fragile items, contact the ShipBob team below to learn how we can help with while keeping your customers happy.
-Receive a pricing quote for our fulfillment services and see if we’re a good fit.
+If you’re struggling with broken deliveries or want help shipping your fragile items, contact the ShipBob team below to learn how we can help while keeping your customers happy.
+Receive a pricing quote for our retail fulfillment services and see if we’re a good fit.

 Here are the answers to the most popular fragile fulfillment questions.

 Fragile items are all items that can shatter or break easily.
 Anything from ceramics and tableware to musical instruments and furniture can be considered fragile.

 The most important thing you need to consider when delivering fragile items is how they are packaged.
 The better the items are packed, the less likely they are to break.
 Also, some shipping carriers offer special services just for delivering fragile items.

 How much does it cost to ship fragile items?